knchadha/knchadha.github.io/_pages/research.md

 1. Studying the empirical privacy leakage for modern ML models (Foundation Models/LLMs) in realistic attack scenarios.
 2. Moving beyond differential privacy to find application-relevant definitions to evaluate models on privacy, robustness, fairness and copyright.
-3. Building better (trustworthy) algorithms for practically relevant ML and data analytics tasks like recommendations, ranking, frequency estimation, etc.
+3. Building better (trustworthy) algorithms and systems for practically relevant ML and data analytics tasks like recommendations, ranking, frequency estimation, etc.

 ## Publications